Latin American, Latinx, and Caribbean Studies

 Where does Holy Cross stand on undocumented and “DACAmented” students?

 The College accepts applications from undocumented and DACAmented students.
-The Office of Diversity and Inclusion has created a page for information on immigration-related resources.
+The Office of Diversity, Equity and Inclusion has created a page for information on immigration-related resources.

 Official Positions of Holy Cross on Immigrants and the Undocumented